4335 Hazelwood Ave., Louisville, Ky. 40215-1111

 During the late 1980s and 1990s, the interior of the church was repainted, new altar furniture was designed and installed, the school was consolidated into one building with an expanded library and new computer lab, and kindergarten was added to the school.
 The “white building” was established as the new parish center.
 The parish insulated the gym, air conditioned and put a new roof on the school and church, and replaced the sound system.

-Today, with about 1400 parishioners, Sts.
-Simon and Jude works with St. Thomas More to offer religious education for adults and children attending public schools.
 In 2005, Sts.
 Simon and Jude joined with Our Lady of Mount Carmel, St. Thomas More, and Most Blessed Sacrament to form St. Nicholas Academy, a regional school.
+Today, with 1,016 parishioners, Sts.
+Simon & Jude and Most Blessed Sacrament work together to offer religious education for children attending public schools and RCIA for adults interested in the Catholic faith.
 With its thrift store and senior citizens’ group called the “Simon Sociables,” the parish continues its love and care of the vulnerable, especially children and the elderly.